 How to install new Font or uninstall Font in Windows 7

 - Open Control Panel > Appearance and Personalization > Fonts.

-- Navigate to the folder where the new font is located and select it.
+- Navigate to the folder where the new Font is located and select it.
 Click Install.

 If you uncheck the Copy Fonts to Fonts Folder box, it will save the space on your hard disk by using the fonts from their source location itself.
 However, if the source is a CD or USB drive, then it will break the fonts.
 Fonts are usually small in size, and you should install it in the Fonts folder.

-To uninstall a Font, select the particular Font, right click on it and simply choose Delete.
+To uninstall a Font, select the particular Font, right-click on it and simply choose Delete.

 Font not working

 If despite installing a font, you are unable to see it in the fonts menu of the program, you may have to check whether that particular Font requires you to install two files in the same folder; a bitmap file for the on-screen Font, and an outline file for the printer.
 The bitmap file might be missing.
 Try contacting the font creator to see if there is a bitmap file you can install.
 If there isn’t a bitmap file, you might try using a different font.

 I hope the tutorial was easy to follow, and you were able to install a new font and uninstall existing Fonts.